The Debaucherous Stories Behind the Rolling Stones’ Villa Rental

 In 1973, Richards and his partner Anita were both charged, by the French police, with possession of heroin and intent to traffic following a police raid on Nellcôte.
 Keith was banned from entering France for two years, which meant no touring there for the band either.

-In 2006, Villa Nellcôte was bought by a Russian oligarch for €100 million via a holding company whose documents name Magnitogorsk steel boss Viktor Rashnikov, sanctioned by the EU as an “influential oligarch”, and his daughter.
-The new owner is not particularly welcoming to Rolling Stones fans, and the house is heavily guarded.
+In 2006, Villa Nellcôte was bought by Viktor Rashnikov, a Russian oligarch and buddy of Putin, for €100 million via a Swiss holding company owned by a Panamanian structure.
+The new oligarch owner is not particularly welcoming to Rolling Stones fans, and the house is heavily guarded.